phueb/BabyBERTa/README.md

 ### Pre-training from scratch

-To run 10 replications of each configuration on your machine, type the following into the terminal:
+To run 10 replications of each configuration on your machine, edit the path to `Babeval` probing sentences in `configs.Dirs.probing_sentences`.
+Then, type the following into the terminal:

 `ludwig -r10 -i`

-### Probing pre-trained models

-Run the script `scripts/probe_pretrained_models`

 ## Compatibility